Top Kremlin Darling Shocks Putin Officials With Backstabbing Spree

 Sources who spoke with The Daily Beast about Prigozhin were all skeptical about his efforts to rock the boat and become a leading voice in Russia, with many saying that he could be dangerous for Putin’s “stability” in Russia.

-As for the hierarchy of Russian military power and law enforcement agencies, Prigozhin does not seem to occupy any top positions either—or at least not yet.
+As for the hierarchy of Russian military power and law enforcement agencies, Prigozhin does not seem to occupy any top positions—at least not yet.

 “There are commanders responsible for much bigger armies, including the Special Operation Forces and Putin’s personal security, the FSO,” Gatov told The Daily Beast.

-The founder of Russia Behind Bars, an independent group monitoring Russian prisons, Olga Romanova, believes that though the situation could soon change, Putin’s authority in Russia is still unchallenged.
+Olga Romanova, the founder of Russia Behind Bars—an independent group monitoring Russian prisons—believes that though the situation could soon change, Putin’s authority in Russia is still unchallenged.